maogaja/Restaurant-Template/README.md

-This is a simple Restaurant Template is built using HTML, CSS, and JavaScript.
+This is a simple Restaurant Template built using HTML, CSS, and JavaScript.
 It's designed to provide a seamless user experience for restaurant owners looking to showcase their menu and services.
 The project consists of three main files: index.html, styles.css, and script.js.

 index.html: This is the backbone of the website, containing the structure and content.
 It features a fixed-top navigation bar, a captivating header with a call-to-action button, and a menu section with various food items.